List of countries by real GDP growth rate

-This article includes lists of countries and dependent territories sorted by their real gross domestic product growth rate; the rate of growth of the total value of all final goods and services produced within a state in a given year compared with the previous year.
+This article includes lists of countries and dependent territories sorted by their real gross domestic product and gross national income, growth rate and List of countries by GNI (real) per capita; the rate of growth of the total value of all final goods and services produced within a state in a given year compared with the previous year.
 The figures are from the International Monetary Fund (IMF) World Economic Outlook Database, unless otherwise specified.

 This list is not to be confused with the list of countries by real GDP per capita growth, which is the percentage change of GDP per person taking into account the changing population of the country.
 List of countries by GNI per capita growth measures changes in gross national income per capita.

 List

-As referenced in the introductory paragraph, the figures in the following list are from the International Monetary Fund World Economic Outlook Database (2025) unless otherwise specified.
+As referenced in the introductory paragraph, the figures in the following list are from the International Monetary Fund World Economic Outlook Database (2026) unless otherwise specified.